 The Norwegian Code of Practice for Corporate Governance (the "Code of Practice") is issued by the Norwegian Corporate Governance Board (NCGB).
 NCGB considers each year whether a revised version of the Code of Practice should be issued.
 Matters that will require a revised version include changes in legislation and regulations as well as experience gained from the use of the Code of Practice.
 NCGB also takes into account international changes in this area.
-Each autumn, NCGB organises a conference, the "Corporate Governance Forum" to report on its work and contribute to the debate on corporate governance.
+Each autumn, NCGB organises a conference, the "Forum on corporate governance", to report on its work and contribute to the debate on corporate governance.
 In addition, NCGB strives to improve awareness of the Code of Practice both in Norway and internationally.
 For further information, see www.nues.no.

-This Code of Practice is a revised version of the Norwegian Code of Practice for Corporate Governance issued on 21 October 2010, which was amended by a document dated 20 October 2011 as published on the NCGB website.
-Comments on the changes made in 2011 and 2012 can be found in the section "Changes to the Code of Practice since October 2010" on pages 9 and 10.
+This Code of Practice is a revised version of the Norwegian Code of Practice for Corporate Governance issued on 23 October 2012.
+The changes are described in the section "Changes to the Code of Practice since 2012" on pages 9 and 10.